NoAnswerNow/Yahoo_Finance/README.md

 - Choose period of data. period1 - start, period2 - end, interval - daily, 1 week, 1 month.
 For example period1 = 0 (When the value is 0 (zero) we get the maximum period), period2 = int(time.mktime(datetime.now().date().timetuple())) (present date),  interval = '1wk' (week)
 - Save.
 - Open db.py
 - Substitute your parameters.
 For example (conn = psycopg2.connect(dbname='postgres', user='postgres', password='your password', host='localhost')).
 Default it'll be work only local.
+Don't use .env file and environment variables(for example DB_NAME=os.environ.get("DB_NAME"))  when you run the script, use only yours settings.
 - Save.
 - open server_fl.py.
 - Run.